Pay the Rent

 Why it’s important

 Australia is founded on land stolen from Indigenous peoples, and the wealth generated by that theft has not been shared equally.
-Every day, people eat food grown on Indigenous land, drink water flowing across it, and live in houses built upon it.
-Businesses continue to profit from this land, and it is still traded for financial gain, while First Nations people remain deliberately marginalised from power and resources, and the impacts of colonisation remain devastating.
+Every day, we eat food grown on Indigenous land, drink water flowing across it, and live in houses built upon it.
+Our businesses continue to profit from this land, and it is still traded for financial gain, while First Nations people remain deliberately marginalised from power and resources, and the impacts of colonisation remain devastating.

 This land was never empty.
 Sovereignty was never ceded.